An Introduction to Global HIV Statistics

 From a worldwide perspective, Asians and Hispanics hold some of the highest percentages for HIV infections and AIDS-related diseases.
 However, infection rates are decreasing for these demographics as well, which is definitely great news.

 Between 2016 and 2019, these demographic-based HIV rates have remained roughly the same, although an insignificant decrease is present, according to several research studies and sources.

 According to the CDC, 20 million cases of STDs are diagnosed on a yearly basis in the United States.

 As such, we can easily conclude that HIV is one of the least common STDs transferred via sexual intercourse.
 It is important to note that it is, generally speaking, the worst of them all, which is why extra care needs to be exercised.

 Apart from HIV, the 20 million diagnoses include cases of the papillomavirus, also known as HPV, alongside hepatitis, syphilis, chlamydia, and gonorrhea.
 HIV statistics by state are widely impacted by this statistic, as transmission rates for HIV are highest in states which also hold the largest number of new STD cases yearly.

-21. According to stats by the US Centre for Disease Control and Prevention, choosing whether to use a condom or not is based on several factors.
+According to HIV statistics by the US Center for Disease Control and Prevention, choosing whether to use a condom or not is based on several factors.

 These include, but are not limited to, whether a woman wants to get pregnant, overall education on the matter of sexual intercourse, an individual’s experience in using contraceptive methods, and the relationship dynamic between the partners.
 Choosing not to wear a condom has an indirect impact on the HIV death rate.